rrosajp/youtubemusicdownloader/README.md

 # Youtube Album Downloader
-This downloader has been made for downloading entire an entire playlist/album from Youtube Music, **at high quality**, and then applying the Youtube Music's API metadata on the tag of the files.
+This downloader has been made for downloading an entire playlist/album from Youtube Music, **at high quality**, and then applying the Youtube Music's API metadata on the tag of the files.

 ### Download quality
 Music will be download on the .m4a container, at the highest quality possible, that can be: